wikimedia/operations-software-netbox/docs/models/circuits/circuittermination.md

 ### Termination

+!!! info "This field replaced the `site` and `provider_network` fields in NetBox v4.2."

 The [region](../dcim/region.md), [site group](../dcim/sitegroup.md), [site](../dcim/site.md), [location](../dcim/location.md) or [provider network](./providernetwork.md) with which this circuit termination is associated.
 Once created, a cable can be connected between the circuit termination and a device interface (or similar component).

 ### Port Speed